The Casting of a 28Lb Cornish Ingot in the year 2020

 The wooden pattern with the family name, the reverse pattern and brass hot mark stamp with the family name are ready to incise the ingot once poured.
 The patterns and foundry work were all produced here on site and trial runs on molten tin on a small scale worked perfectly and have shown a clear sharp incised mark.

 In fact we eventually decided to produce two hot marks, the Ponts Mill mark will be used on the 28Lb ingot as the tin being used is site specific to this location at Blowing House Farm.

-The Luxulyan hot mark will be used to mark a few smaller ingots made from stream tin sourced from the wider Luxulyan area.
+The Luxulyan hot mark will be used to mark a few smaller ingots made from stream tin sourced from the Luxulyan area.

 It was decided to experiment with the hot marks on a much larger scale before attempting casting the 28lb ingot and it proved to be a wise decision, after several failed attempts and poor marks we realised that it was not as simple as first thought, the important lesson was the the temperature of the molten tin and the pre heating of the hot marks, this eventually gave us the knowledge to attempt the family ingots which are shown below.

 We have also shown two of the larger very rich lumps of brecciated cassiterite similar to the material which they were cast from.

 Casting day.
 26th August 2020.

 A bright sunny day so we decided to bite the bullet and melt the tin ready for the pour.